Jacksonville Dog Bite Attorney

 Can Dog Bites be Prevented?

 Most dog attacks are preventable and often the owner is more than aware that their dog is likely to bite another – and they fail to do anything about it.
+Florida is a “strict liability” state, which means an owner can be held liable for a dog bite regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.

 Some ways owners and victims can prevent future lawsuits and dog bite accidents include: